arco-design/arco-design/site/docs/material/start.qa.en-US.md

 ## Can I use TS to write material Demo?

-It can be used, but you need to ensure that @arco-design/arco-scripts >= 1.20.5.
+It can be used, but you need to ensure that arco-scripts >= 1.20.5.

 ## After the material development is completed, how to preview its display effect on the material platform?